DelightAzuogu/blog-site-flutter-/README.md

 ## How To Run

 make sure the flutter sdk is installed on your pc, then run "flutter run" in your terminal

+## Code

+the code is in the lib file